-The Role of Bacterial Infections in Human Carcinogenesis
+The Role of Bacterial Infections in Human Carcinogenesis and other Remote Diseases

 The human mucosa is the major crossing point for molecular interaction between our body and the environment.
 This is where most pathogens initiate their infections and where our defense system is challenged to rapidly counteract any approaching assaults.
-Repeated or persistent onslaughts of this kind, however, tend to cause permanent damage to our epithelium and, not surprisingly, the mucosal epithelium is the site most prone to carcinogenesis, a consequence of enhanced mutagenesis, inflammation and cell proliferation.
+Repeated or persistent onslaughts of this kind, however, tend to cause permanent damage to our epithelium, and, not surprisingly, the mucosal epithelium is the site most prone to carcinogenesis, a consequence of enhanced mutagenesis, inflammation and cell proliferation.
 Several clear links have been noted between chronic bacterial infections and carcinogenesis; however, the underlying mechanisms of this relationship are still sparsely understood.

 Human organoids and mucosoids and other sophisticated research tools

 The use of human primary cell culture models is crucial for authentic investigations of cancer emergence.
 We have pioneered the use of innovative organoid and mucosoid models, providing invaluable tools for modeling infection processes and their consequences in normal healthy cells.

 Breakthrough technologies, such as RNA interference and CRISPR/Cas9, are extensively used in our work to decipher beneficial and potentially deleterious gene functions and genetic defects.